The Atlanta Guide

 Nam Phuong4051 Buford Hwy., Brookhaven | 404.633.2400

-Nestled in a strip mall on Buford Highway alongside a few other Asian restaurants, Nam Phuong is a major local favorite for authentic Thai food.
+Nestled in a strip mall on Buford Highway, Nam Phuong is a major local favorite for authentic Vietnamese food.
 Everything on the—huge—menu is fresh and well-prepared, but we’re partial to their specialty, the Ba Vi: a make-your-own-summer-rolls platter that comes with shrimp balls, grilled pork, and beef with a slew of veggies and sauces and rice-paper rolls (which you dip into a specialty holder before rolling, for stickiness).
 Kids love it.

 The Optimist914 Howell Mill Rd., Home Park | 404.477.6260

 Optimist’s dining room is actually separated into two distinct sections, divided by a nautical, blue-and-white striped curtain.
 In the traditional dining room, chef/owner Ford Fry serves a southern-inspired seafood menu featuring lobster rolls, peel-and-eat Georgia shrimp, and excellent hushpuppies.
 On the other side, a smaller oyster bar offers raw or roasted oysters (imported straight from the Alabama coast) and Fry’s signature punch.
 From there, you can also access the open-air turf patio, which has a few mini-golf holes and room for a live band.